Tested Tips for turners

 I made a small plywood disc with a 1⁄8 " hole in its center.
 Next, I cut two saw kerfs at right angles to each other across the face of the disc.
 I applied adhesive-backed cork or sandpaper to the other side of the disc to give the disc a better "grip" on the end of the spindle.
 To use the disc, I flip a spindle end-for-end and insert the disc between my lathe's drive center and the spindle.
 Then, I sand the spindle smooth.

 Carpet pad helps Shape bowl bottoms

-Starting about 2" from the center, I marked concentric circles at 1" intervals using a felt-tip marker, as shown in the inset drawing lower left.
+Starting about 2" from the center, I marked concentric circles at 1" intervals using a felt-tip marker, as shown in the inset drawing.
 The circles allow me to center bowls of different diameters on the foam-covered face of the plywood disc.

 To mount a bowl, I use a dab of hotmelt glue to secure a short length of 1" dowel to the bottom of the bowl.
 The tailstock center fits against the dowel and holds the bowl firmly against the foam-covered disc.
 To complete the recess, I carefully remove the stock under the dowel, remove the piece from the lathe, and trim off the remainder with a sharp chisel.

 Chamfering the edges of a turning square to get an octagon for ease in turning can prove dangerous on any power saw.
 This bandsaw jig supports the stock and keeps your fingers away from the blade.
 The dimensions for the carrier, as shown top right, are sized for a piece of 3⁄4 "-square stock, but you can modify the dimensions to suit almost any size of turning square.